CodeDead/rscan/README.md

 ### Example usage

-To read the rscan help documentation, you can run:
+To read the help documentation, you can run:
 ```shell
 ./rscan --help
 ```